MTaveiras/MTaveiras/README.md

 <h1 align="center">Hi 👋, I'm Marcos Taveira</h1>
-<h3 align="center">A Brazilian software engineering student and a lawyer.
+<h3 align="center">A Brazilian Software Engineering Student and a Lawyer.
 Recently, I embarked on an exciting journey to learn and explore the world of software development.
 This README serves as a brief introduction to who I am and what I'm working on.</h3>

 - 🔭 I’m currently working on [TempIn Development](https://github.com/ICEI-PUC-Minas-PPLES-TI/plf-es-2023-2-ti1-0385100-tempo-livre-inutilizado.git)